pytorch/pytorch/docs/source/named_tensor.rst

 Name propagation semantics
 --------------------------

-Named tensors use names to check that some APIs are being used correctly and propagate names in a process called *name inference*.
+Named tensors use names to automatically check that APIs are being called correctly at runtime.
+This occurs in a process called *named inference*.
-Name inference is a two-step process:
+More formally, name inference consists of the following two steps:

 - Check names: an operator may check that certain dimensions must match.
 - Propagate names: name inference computes and propagates names to output tensors.